Azatbek Omurbekov: Russian military career

 In 2014, Omurbekov received an award for outstanding service from then Russian deputy defense minister Dmitry Bulgakov.

 In November 2021, Omurbekov reportedly received a blessing from the Russian Orthodox Church.
 Omurbekov and the 64th Brigade's role in Bucha were first reported by Ukrainian NGO InformNapalm.

 By the time of the Russian invasion of Ukraine in February 2022, Omurbekov commanded 64th Separate Guards Motor Rifle Brigade of the 35th Combined Arms Army in the Russian Army.
 The unit killed, raped and tortured civilians in Bucha, Ukraine during the Bucha massacre that occurred while the city was under Russian occupation in March.

 Dead civilians discovered in Bucha after the 64th Brigade under Omurbekov left the city.

 By 13 July 2022, Russian President Vladimir Putin awarded him the title of Hero of the Russian Federation, Russia's highest award, in a secret ceremony.
 Later in 2022, he was transferred to command the 392nd District Training Centre.

+On 28 April 2026, Omurbekov was targeted in an assassination attempt, targeting him at a military garrison in Khabarovsk Krai in Russia's far east.
+However, the assailant planted the mail bomb in the wrong mail box, and consequently a subordinate of Omurbekov was killed instead.